mharrisb1/openai-responses-python/docs/user_guide/overview.md

 While routes like `chat.completions.create` are stateless, routes like those in the new Assistants API are stateful and manage resource objects for you behind the scenes.

-For stateless routes, a [state store](state.md) is used to manage resources.
+For stateful routes, a [state store](state.md) is used to manage resources.
 Since many of the stateful routes are simple CRUD operations, you do not need to manually set the response.

 ### Setting the response